-Conservation was in its beginning stages around in that era, and many observers and scientists were becoming concerned about declining bird populations.
-Beginning on Christmas Day 1900, ornithologist Frank M. Chapman, an early officer in the then nascent Audubon Society, proposed a new holiday tradition-a "Christmas Bird Census"-that would count birds during the holidays rather than hunt them.
+Conservation was in its beginning stages in that era, and many observers and scientists were becoming concerned about declining bird populations.
+Beginning on Christmas Day 1900, ornithologist Frank M. Chapman, an early officer in the then-nascent Audubon Society, proposed a new holiday tradition—a "Christmas Bird Census" that would count birds during the holidays rather than hunt them.

 So began the Christmas Bird Count.
-Thanks to the inspiration of Chapman and the enthusiasm of twenty-seven dedicated birders, twenty-five Christmas Bird Counts were held that day.
+Thanks to the inspiration of Chapman and the enthusiasm of 27 dedicated birders, 25 Christmas Bird Counts were held that day.
 The locations ranged from Toronto, Ontario to Pacific Grove, California with most counts in or near the population centers of northeastern North America.
 Those original 27 Christmas Bird Counters tallied around 90 species on all the counts combined.

 CBC in the Modern Era

-How Christmas Bird Count Helps Protect Species and Their Habitat
+How the Christmas Bird Count Helps Protect Species and Their Habitat

 The data collected by observers over the past century allow Audubon researchers, conservation biologists, wildlife agencies and other interested individuals to study the long-term health and status of bird populations across North America.
 When combined with other surveys such as the Breeding Bird Survey, it provides a picture of how the continent's bird populations have changed in time and space over the past hundred years.